element-hq/hydrogen-web/README.md

 Hydrogen is deployed to [hydrogen.element.io](https://hydrogen.element.io).
 You can run it locally with `yarn install` (only the first time) and `yarn start` in the terminal, and point your browser to `http://localhost:3000`.

-You can also use Docker to create a dev environment and run the `yarn` commands within.
-Start it up like this:
+You can also use Docker to create a local dev environment.

+In this repository, create a Docker image:

+    docker build -t hydrogen .

+Then start up a container from that image:

     docker run \
         --name hydrogen-dev \
         --publish 3000:3000 \
-        --volume "$PWD":/usr/src/app \
+        --volume "$PWD":/code \
-        --workdir /usr/src/app \
-        --entrypoint /bin/bash \
         --interactive \
         --tty \
         --rm \
-        node:latest
+        hydrogen

+Then point your browser to `http://localhost:3000`.
+You can see the server logs in the terminal where you started the container.

+To stop the container, simply hit `ctrl+c`.